 How long does it take to visit the Vatican Museums?

 If you buy tickets for the Vatican to discover the museums on your own, first organize which rooms you are most interested in so as not to wander aimlessly through the museums.
 You can also ask for an audio guide at the door to help you find your way around.
-Personally, I recommend stopping in the map room, the busts room and, above all, the Sistine Chapel.
+Personally, I recommend stopping at the map room, the busts room and, above all, the Sistine Chapel.

 How much time do I need to discover the Sistine Chapel?

 Please note that inside the Chapel you can not talk (or take pictures) and must maintain strict silence, so the guides make the relevant explanations before accessing the tour, in front of explanatory panels at the doors of the museum.
-This helps you to concentrate better on the details and appreciate the grandeur of the place.
+This helps you to better concentrate on the details and appreciate the grandeur of the place.

 How long does it take to climb St. Peter's Dome?

-To walk around St. Peter's Basilica you will need between 60 and 90 minutes, whether you do it on your own or join a guided tour.
+To tour St. Peter's Basilica you will need between 60 and 90 minutes, whether you do it on your own or join a guided tour.
 In addition to the enormous dimensions of the nave of the Basilica, as you walk through the temple you will find small chapels, images and real works of art such as Michelangelo's Pietà, a sculpture carved in marble to which you will undoubtedly dedicate several minutes, because it is worth it.

 When you visit St. Peter's Basilica, stop also to contemplate the huge dome and its details from the inside, as well as the giant bronze Baldachinus (or atrium) that you will find in the middle of the Basilica.
-Depending on the number of visitors during the day, they may set up "lanes" to form a circuit, but if there are not many people, you can move around at your own pace.
+Depending on the number of visitors that day, they may set up "lanes" to form a circuit, but if there are not many people, you can move around at your own pace.
 Also note that the long queues for access, if you have not booked a guided tour, can last up to two hours.

 The site is quite narrow and is considered a very delicate sacred place whose preservation is fundamental for the Vatican officials, so you will not have the opportunity to walk around the area at your leisure and you will not have free time during this visit to the Vatican Necropolis and Crypts.

-How long is the Sunday Papal Audience?
+How long is the Papal Audience on Sundays?

 How much time should I spend in total in Vatican City?

-If it is your first time in the Vatican and you want to visit at least the Museums, the Sistine Chapel and St. Peter's Basilica, you will need at least half a day (you can visit in the morning or in the afternoon).
+If this is your first time in the Vatican and you want to visit at least the Museums, the Sistine Chapel and St. Peter's Basilica, you will need at least half a day (you can visit in the morning or in the afternoon).
 To avoid unnecessarily long visits, plan ahead and book your tickets in advance: you will skip long lines and enter the Museums and the Basilica more rested.